brentgroves/repsys/meetings/brent/week51.md

 **[R Tutorial](../../docker/r/tutorial.md)**

+## Report system

+The report system is meant to give customers the ability run reports using data residing in our data warehouses.
+Rather than running reports from individual databases, we use ETL scripts to pull data into our data warehouses so that we can have all the data in one place.
+Non ERP data sources include tooling inventory and usage data collected by our MSC vending machines and tool life data collected from UDP servers attached to our CNC.
+The tool life data collection process was successfully created and tested but has not been put into production as of yet.
+It will require a possible vlan for our Okuma CNC, Moxa UDP servers, and small network swithes or multiplexors at each cell.

+## Show example of an ETL script

+Run the TB report

+## Azure services and options

+Only use this for PowerBI to be able to access our data.
+A more cost effective alternative it put our Postgres and MySQL data warehouse in our DMZ.

 - Azure SQL Server **[managed instance](https://intercept.cloud/en/news/azure-sql-sql-managed-instance-or-sql-server/)**
 - Azure **[Managed Kubernetes service](https://azure.microsoft.com/en-us/products/kubernetes-service)**
 - Azure App registration
+- PowerBI tabulated report license in addition to reqular license

 ## Software Stack